maitra-dipankar/utils/README.md

 * get_gain_readnoise.py: compute gain read noise from digital image
 * plate-solve: plate solve and insert WCS headers in a FITS image
 * test_barycorr.py: example usage of barycorrpy by Kanodia and Wright (2018)
+* vid_extract_number_frames.py: extract frames from a video as images, and annotate frame number on those images